BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 1. Name and explain different areas of NLP.
 1. Explain the levels of language understanding.
+2. Explain the bag-of-words model, tf-idf and the n-gram model.
 1. What is tokenization, sentence splitting, PoS tagging, and parsing?
 1. What do language resources offer to NLP?
 Give examples.
 1. What do NLP frameworks offer?
 Give example.
-1. What do NLP services offer?
+1. What do NLP web services offer?
 Give examples.